mvolkmann/blog/src/web-dev-tips.md

    ```

 To run stylelint, enter `npx stylelint **/*.css` in the root project directory.
+Any number of glob patterns can be specified to process multiple file types.
-Alternatively, add a script like the following in the `package.json` file
+Alternatively, add an npm script like the following in the `package.json` file
 and run it by entering `npm run stylelint`:

 ```json